VulcanMindForge/Branching/README.md

 Summary of common git commands, and practice with branching

+creating a conflict
+with main
+in staging
+to determine the final winner

 ## Basic Commands
 * 'git init' - initialize local git repository
 * 'git add filename.ext' - add file to be committed